 Photography should remain fun.

 Learn and practice

 Most photographers these days are self-taught.
 One of the best learning medium again is YouTube.
 Whatever camera you got, whatever genre you prefer, there will always be something for you.
 But most of the time, photographers are not using Fujifilm cameras and thus, use a slightly different terminology.
 For exemple, on Fujifilm cameras, you don’t have explicit shooting modes like P, S, A and M. You have to use the dials on top of your camera.

 While theory is great, practicing is recommanded too.
 Efficient learning is only achieved when using your knowledge in real life situations.
 So get your camera and get out to shoot as much pictures as you can.
 Experiment and be patient.
 As long as you keep it up, you won’t fail at becoming a great photographer.

 To improve even more, show your images to the world.
 Ask for feedback.
 I told you at the beginning of this article that I have a Facebook group that you can start with.
 But this isn’t enough.
 Find online communities of photographers who know what they’re talking about.
 That’s extremely easy nowadays with the Internet.
 And why not creating an Instagram account too?
 Or even 500px?
 Have something to show when meeting other photographers!
 I have way more respect for those who can pull up a portfolio instead of endlessly talking about how much bigger their dick is.

-If this article helped you in any way, please consider subscribing to email notifications, so you won’t miss any new educational content posted on this website.
+If this article helped you in any way, please consider subscribing to my newsletter below.

 See you soon!